sogno-platform/dpsim/docs/hugo/content/en/docs/Overview/subcomponents.md

 handled with respect to the `MNAPreStep` and `MNAPostStep` tasks.
 The main idea here is that the subcomponents do not register their own MNA tasks, but instead their MNA methods like `mnaPreStep` and `mnaPostStep` are called explicitly in the tasks of the composite component.
-In the constructor of `CompositePowerComp<T>`, the parameters `hasPreStep` and `hasPostStep` can be set to automatically create and register a `MNAPreStep` or `MNAPostStep` task that will call the `mnaPreStep` or `mnaPostStep` method on execution.
-Note that for the automatic task registration, the `mnaInitialize`-method must not be overridden by the composite component class.
+In the constructor of `CompositePowerComp<T>`, the parameters `hasPreStep` and `hasPostStep` can be set to automatically create and register a `MNAPreStep` or `MNAPostStep` task that will call the `mnaCompPreStep` or `mnaCompPostStep` method on execution.
 Additionally, all subcomponents should be registered as soon as they are created using the `addMNASubComponent`-method.
 This method takes multiple parameters defining how and in what order the subcomponent's pre- and post- steps should be called, as well as if the subcomponent should be stamped into the system `rightVector`: